28 Feb 9 Ways for Improving Your Website Speed

 Page load time is among the important factors for your traffic generation, users’ experience and the site’s accessibility and functioning.
 Website speed impacts your website ranking by optimizing the search engine optimization even better.

-The website speed has a chain effect, because it impacts the Dwell Time and the Bounce Rate.
-Let’s learn about these terms are and how they effect the SEO and user experience.
+The website speed has a chain effect because it impacts the Dwell Time and the Bounce Rate.
+Let’s learn about these terms are and how they affect the SEO and user experience.

 Let’s say your site has the relevant information but it takes quite a while to load the content; users will be disappointed and will leave your website.

 Keeping in mind that in this new era of high competition, you are not the only one having the required information, people will easily find new websites with the relevant information hence they will not think twice before leaving your website.